SAP/flake8-tergeo/docs/checks.md

 Checks for unsorted `__all__` attributes on any level.
 The check is only done if the type is a list, tuple or set during parsing (e.g. `list` is a function and not a list during parsing).
-Only items which are strings are used in the sort check. all others are ignored.
+Only items which are strings are used in the sort check, all others are ignored.

 ## FTP091
 Checks if backslashes are used to split long lines.